codenlighten/bitcoin-decentral/CONTRIBUTING.md

 ### C++ Style Guide

-We follow a modified version of the Bitcoin Core coding standards:
+We follow a modified version of the BitcoinDecentral Core coding standards:

 - **Indentation:** 4 spaces (no tabs)
 - **Line Length:** Maximum 120 characters